mathiser/inference_server_dicom_node/README.md

 ## How-to's
 ### Set up configurations
-IS-DN is meant to run in a docker container.
+ISDR is meant to run in a docker container.
 You must bind the following folder structure into the container:
 ```
 CONFIGURATION
   |-CERTS/cert.crt